S$^{5}$Mars: Semi-Supervised Learning for Mars Semantic Segmentation: Proposed Mars Imagery Segmentation Dataset

 \subsection{Labeling Process}

-We annotate the dataset at pixel level in a deterministic sparse labeling style.
 There are 9 label categories, sky, ridge, soil, sand, bedrock, rock, rover, trace, and hole, respectively.
 Examples of each category are shown in Fig.~\ref{fig:example}.
 The labeling criteria are as follows: \begin{itemize} \item \textbf{Sky.} The Martian sky, often at the top of a distant image, bounded by the upper edge of a mountain or horizon. \item \textbf{Ridge.} The distant peaks bounded by the sky above and the horizon below. \item \textbf{Soil.} Unconsolidated or poorly consolidated weathered material on the surface of Mars, with larger and coarse-grained grains containing small stones. \item \textbf{Sand.} Granular material, more fluid, less viscous, some with windward and leeward sides, most of the time with sand ridges. \item \textbf{Bedrock.} Partially covered by the soil and buried at varying depths. \item \textbf{Rock.} A stone that is completely exposed to the ground and is roughly lumpy or oval in shape, usually with distinct shadows. \item \textbf{Rover.} The rover itself. \item \textbf{Trace.} The trace left by the rover when it passed over the ground. \item \textbf{Hole.} The hole left by the rover during its sampling operation on Mars, contains the surrounding soil of different colors.

 \end{itemize}